kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 	F. Schistosoma haematobium
 	G. Streptococcus pneumoniae

+For each of the following scenarios, choose the most likely pathogen from the list above.
+Each option may be used once, more than once or not at all.

 ### 48
 A 26-year-old woman presents with ureteric colic.
 A KUB study reveals a staghorn calculus in the right kidney.
 #### Answer: